Gastroenterology and Liver Disease

 - Fecal Incontinence (loss of bowel control)

-Members of the Division of Gastroenterology and Liver Disease are on the faculty of Columbia University College of Physicians and Surgeons and are on staff at St. Luke's and Roosevelt Hospitals’ Department of Medicine.
+Members of the Division of Gastroenterology and Liver Disease are on the faculty of Icahn School of Medicine at Mount Sinai and are on staff at Mount Sinai St. Luke's and Mount Sinai West's Department of Medicine.
 They are committed to participating in leading-edge research projects at these institutions.

 For example, our specialists have been involved in the following research programs: